Aegizz/Public-Reflection/Reflection.md

 The other issues like secure websockets not being used and thread safety issues were known before submitting the implementation, and were planned to be patched before the peer review was received.
 They also mentioned that we over-rely on IDs, and that they can introduce security risks but users are not defined by their ID, rather their public keys, so it is unlikely they can manipulate IDs to exploit the chat system, and they provide no examples of how this could be possible.

 They did however find another problem that we had not considered which was that we are not timing out users.
-They also mentioned a lack of modular structure being an issue with our code, which we disagree with, but they suggested improving our documentation, which we provided plenty of.
-This suggests that the documentation may have not been helpful.
+They also mentioned a lack of modular structure being an issue with our code, which we don't think is a valid point, but they also suggested improving our documentation, which we provided plenty of.
+This suggests that the documentation may have not been helpful for users.
+The documentation should have been either trimmed down to include the important features and functions, or provide details on other functions that were not documented.
+These changes would have helped reviewers follow our code better and understand the structure of our repository.

 Overall, the peer review was somewhat useful as it made us think about some vulnerabilities we had not considered during development.
 On the other hand, it did not provide any solutions to fixing security vulnerabilities in our implementation and it seems like the vulnerabilities detected might have been generated using AI as some of the descripitions about the vulnerabilities don't seem entirely relevant to our implementation.